TraeDWill/JavaBasicsAndTesting/README.md

-# JavaBasicsAndTesting
+# Contact Manager
-This repo will hold basic data structures and unit testing using JUNIT
+This repo will hold basic data structures and unit testing using JUNIT.
+It is a contact manager using a queue, stack and hash map.